 - 7 million tons (14 billion pounds) of wildfire debris have been removed by CalRecycle, enabling 20,000 families to start rebuilding.

-- More than 1 million gallons of paint were recycled through the paint and stewardship program.
+- 13.3 million gallons of paint recycled under the stewardship program.

 - 2.3 billion pounds of electronic equipment recycled or safely managed through our e-waste program.

 CalRecycle oversees wildfire cleanup projects that remove debris and enable communities to rebuild.